BA

 how to communicate a branding strategy of

-differentiation, value and identifi cation.
-The
+differentiation, value and identification.
+The role

-with formulating the necessary communication
+formulating the necessary communication strategies

-Other key strategies that may be discussed include
+Other key strategies that may be discussed include luxury branding, nation branding, business-tobusiness branding and corporate brands.

-luxury branding, nation branding, business-tobusiness branding and corporate brands.
+Other key strategies that may be discussed include luxury branding, nation branding, business-tobusiness branding and corporate brands.

 This course provides students with an